The Benefits of Rainwater Harvesting

 The extremes, such as Flint, MI with high levels of lead in the water, get the headlines and risk diverting our attention from real problems we have at home.
 The antiquated infrastructure is known to have anti-atrophic bacteria and other contaminants that cannot be monitored by the utility.
 Finally, chlorine, ammonia, fluoride, and corrosion inhibitors are added at the treatment plant.

 Rainwater harvesting can be a key part of living off the grid.
 A self-reliant lifestyle can now include pure water that falls from the sky.
 Green home building these days is now filled with options, many more than even 15 years ago.
-The technology and ability to transform a house into an energy production site is an amazing advancement, and many, perhaps like yourself, truly appreciate the idea of being self-sustainable.
+The technology and ability to transform a house into an energy production site is an amazing advancement, and many, perhaps like yourself, truly appreciate the idea of sustainable living.

 The average water cost in the U.S.A is $3.38 per 1000 gallons.
 (U.S. DoE) For someone who uses municipal water, you experience this monthly bill.
 And depending on where you are in the country, it can vary from $1.00 to $8.00 per 1000 gallons.
 The rivers, lakes, and aquifers can determine water costs.
 The further the utility company has to pump the water, the cost will go up.
 If the source water starts to be depleted, the cost will go up.
 If an aquifer runs out of water, the cost will go up.